Moyacaca/TSRI_Air-Quality-Prediction/README.md

 ```
 bash run_GT.sh <csv filename> <start date>
 ```
-Please note that the information in "csv filename" should only contain 4 dates of data(including a ground truth).
+Please note that the information in "csv filename" should only contain <ins>4 dates</ins> of data(including a ground truth).
 It is necessary to put your csv file into the pred_today_GT folder.
 And the format of "start date" should be "YYYY-MM-DD".
 <br><br>
 For example,